 While teaching abroad in Morocco and Bulgaria, she created & taught ArtH lessons and electives.
 Katherine has done talks about art & design around the world, including in France, Bolivia, Cambodia, and South Africa.

-In New York, Katherine took improv, acting, and playwriting classes and was a member of the Theatre Development Fund, attending many Broadway and off-Broadway shows.
+In New York, Katherine took playwriting, acting, and improv classes (including at the Upright Citizens Brigade and the Barrow Group) and was a member of the Theatre Development Fund, attending many Broadway and off-Broadway shows.
 She also was a member at MoMA, Guggenheim, and Brooklyn museums, spending many weekends in their galleries and at special events & lectures.